If you haven’t heard of water lentils and you’re a plant-based eater, it’s time to get your education on!

 Cooking with Water Lentils

-As water lentils are an extremely niche market, in order to find them raw you’ll need to do some digging.
-You may be able to find a reputable raw form of water lentils by searching one of its none Lentein-related names such as duckweed, man aki, or lemna.
-With that said, by using the powder form provided by Real Source you drastically open up your cooking options.
+As water lentils are an extremely niche market, to find them raw, you’ll need to do some digging.
+You may be able to find a reputable raw form of water lentils by searching one of its none Lentein-related names, such as duckweed, man aki, or lemna.
+With that said, by using the powder form provided by Real Source, you drastically open up your cooking options.
 On top of that, Lentein has gone through the process of being labeled “safe” via the Food and Drug Administration, which means you can consume with a peaceful conscience!

 1. Shakes and Smoothies

 Dark Cherry Smoothie Bowl/One Green Planet